 Failed or misguided peace treaties tend to have this effect.
 For example, the unfair terms of the Treaty of Versailles after World War I sowed the seeds for the next World War.
 The British and French delegations were “bent on evil”, wanting to squash their big rival for economic dominance – the monopoly that was theirs prior to the unification and rise of Germany before World War I. This harsh treatment led to much resentment in Germany, a desire for revenge, and eventually, the rise of the Hitler maelstrom.
 Then at the end of World War II came the Potsdam and Yalta conferences.
 These conferences were basically a surrender to Soviet Communism, and because of their vague and ineffectual terms, their main accomplishment was to set the stage for the Cold War of the last century.

-On the other hand, fair treaties can also be brokered.
-For example, General MacArthur negotiated with the Japanese at the end of World War II and hammered out a fair and reasonable treaty; as a result a long era of peace and good relations has existed since then between the U.S. and Japan.
+On the other hand, fair treaties can be brokered.
+For example, General MacArthur negotiated with the Japanese at the end of World War II and hammered out what appears to have been a fair and reasonable treaty; as a result a long era of peace and good relations has existed since then between the U.S. and Japan.

 Although the “covenant” had already been signed (evident from verses 22-23), it seems it was designed mainly for the protection of Israel and of religious freedom; it didn’t necessarily prevent other conflicts from developing in the Mideast – in particular, the major confrontation, described in verse 25, between the “great and mighty armies” (of the kings of north and south).

 In today’s world too much head-on confrontation (especially if it’s between superpowers) can lead to the perilous possibility of unleashing nuclear war.
 Such a dire need to defuse tensions quickly may at this time be a major consideration in the minds of world leaders for ending hostilities and sitting down at the peace table.